You’re living your adventure and you’re settled in your new home. You are having non-US bank accounts, a non-US employer

 #1 FATCA which means Foreign Account Tax Compliance Act – that is a mouthful

-This is an act that became a United State Federal Law that was passed in 2010 requiring all non-U.S financial institutions to search their records for customers with the connections to the US.
+This act became a United State Federal Law.
+The act passed in 2010.
+It required all non-U.S financial institutions to search their records for customers with the connections to the US.
 Act includes any indications of records of birth or prior residency in the U.S.

 All foreign institutions need to report identities and assets to U.S Department of Treasury.
 If you have a foreign account in your new country of choice, they have a responsibility to report your information to the U.S Department of Treasury.
 Want to understand this in more depth you can find more details HERE.

 #2 by your Passport

 Your passport is an officially registered document with the US State Department.
 Most importantly, the IRS has the power to track you down.
 The good news is that technically IRS cannot take your passport away from you.
 They can start the process that leads US State Department restricting your passport, in extreme cases.

 You should only worry about this when you didn’t file US tax return and owe a large amount of taxes to the IRS.
 Or, have not made any arrangement with them to pay that back.

 This applies to taxpayers owing over $50,000 to the IRS.
-It is rather extreme and given the notices, the IRS has to give prior to that stage fairly few people are impacted.
-With that said, FBAR penalties are included.
+It is rather extreme and given the notices, the IRS has to give prior to that stage so it impacts fairly few people.
+With that said, this also includes FBAR penalties.
 Thus, easy to imagine such penalties to reach $50,000.

 Click here if you want to learn more details about your rights and what the IRS can do if you didn’t file your US tax return.